bitovi/launchpad/README.md

       });
     });

-Behind the scenes we have the [node-browserstack]() module do all the good stuff (API calls) for us.
+Behind the scenes we have the [node-browserstack](https://github.com/scottgonzalez/node-browserstack) module do all the work (API calls) for us.

 ## Remote systems